openlilylib/snippets/ly/gridly/README.md

 ### Segment selectors

-Used in functions to get the music out of the grid, segment selectors are either scheme pairs, integers or the symbol `'all`.
+Used by the function `gridSetRange` to get the music out of the grid, segment selectors are either scheme pairs, integers or the symbol `'all`.
 The latter selector is used to select all the segments in the grid, an integer selects a single segment, whereas the pair specifies a range, with start and end points included.
 So `'(3 .
 6)` will select all the segments from `3` to `6`, included.

 In the public functions description, segment selectors are identified by `seg-sel`.